No doubt about it, our physical environment is unique.

 HVGS rowers race and train at our modern rowing complex located right on the banks of the Hunter River at Berry Park.
 Thirteen ergometer machines, a gym, modern change rooms, a kitchen and function centre keep our athletes in shape and organised .
 Our impressive fleet of boats include one flagship VIII, twelve quad sculls, five double sculls and sixteen single sculls.

 Our sporting facilities are unparalleled.
 A full-size rugby field, football pitch and cricket oval are used all year round.
-The Cameron Centre (multipurpose sport stadium) is a prominent feature in our school accommodating two indoor basketball and netball courts, a gymnasium, PDHPE classrooms, a full commercial kitchen and changing facilities.
-Outdoors, three cricket nets, three all weather floodlit tennis courts and two multipurpose courts have recently undergone refurbishment.
+The Cameron Centre (multipurpose sport stadium) is a prominent feature in our School accommodating two indoor basketball and netball courts, a gymnasium, PDHPE classrooms, a full commercial kitchen and changing facilities.
+Outdoors, three cricket nets, three all weather floodlit tennis courts and two multipurpose courts have all undergone recent refurbishment.

 HVGS students make beautiful music in our amazing Music Centre.
-There are fifteen music studios for instrumental lessons, one fully-equipped recording studio, an orchestra room, a percussion studio, a chamber room, a keyboard and computer lab, two junior and three senior music classrooms, two dedicated rehearsal classrooms, and two student instrument storage areas.
-Our drama studios are also located in the centre.
+There are fifteen music studios for instrumental lessons, a fully-equipped recording studio, an orchestra room, a percussion studio, a chamber room, a keyboard and computer lab, two Junior and three Senior music classrooms, two dedicated rehearsal classrooms, and two student instrument storage areas.
+Our drama studios are also located in the Centre.

 The Weeks Library